How to Become a Surrogate in Wisconsin

 Medical Care: In Wisconsin, surrogates have the right to choose their own obstetrician and to receive the same quality of prenatal care as any other pregnant woman.

 Birth and Post-Delivery: After the birth of the child, the intended parents will take custody of the child.
-In Wisconsin, as in neighboring Minnesota, Iowa and other Midwestern states such as Missouri, the birth certificate will list the intended parents as the legal parents of the child.
+In Wisconsin, as in neighboring Minnesota, Iowa and other Midwestern states such as Missouri, Indiana and Ohio, the birth certificate will list the intended parents as the legal parents of the child.

 Support During the Surrogacy Process